 This video shows how you can build a camera server in C# and stream the image of USB / IP cameras to multiple locations.
 You will see how easy to watch the camera stream in for example RTSP streaming supported desktop applications (Windows Media Player, VLC) and on different mobile operation systems like Android, Windows Phone, iOS.

-Watch the video: Video tutorial on how to stream the image of the camera to a smartphone in C#
+Watch the video: how to stream the camera image to a mobile in C#

 Watch the video: Video tutorial on how to stream the image of the camera to a website in C#

 This video lecture explains how to build an application that is able to call a SIP video phone using C#.NET and send the image and voice of your USB webcam or IP camera to the SIP video call.
 This feature allows you inter alia to make an alarm call to a SIP video phone and broadcast the IP camera image.

 Watch the video: Stream camera image during SIP video call in C#